Dee Dee Goldpaugh, LCSW

 Dee Dee is the Clinical Director of Chrysalis Integrative Psychotherapy, a psychotherapist, educator, clinical supervisor, author, and heart-centered activist.
 They have taught and published widely on the topics of psychedelics, sexuality, trauma, gender, and spirituality.
 They have been a leading voice in the development of Psychedelic Integration Psychotherapy techniques, specifically with survivors of trauma and have published the first article to appear in an academic journal, Sexual and Relationship Therapy, exploring the intersection of sexuality, spirituality, and psychedelic integration.

 Dee Dee offers Ketamine-Assisted Psychotherapy as part of the team at the Woodstock Therapy Center and facilitates ketamine-assisted therapy retreats.
 Additionally, they are a Clinical Supervisor on a research trial using a psilocybin analogue to treat major depressive disorder using the EMBARK psychedelic-assisted therapy approach.
 They have also completed the MAPS training in MDMA-assisted psychotherapy.
-Dee Dee is currently writing a book on psychedelics, trauma, and healing through pleasure due to be published by Inner Traditions in 2024.
+Dee Dee is the author of the forthcoming book Embrace Pleasure: How Psychedelics Can Heal Our Sexuality being published by Inner Traditions in Summer of 2025.

 Tristan Bennett, LMSW